 Development work for Splash, formerly Mike Young Productions, on an animation series about a group of musical friends provisionally titled ‘Symphony Street’, which was created by Katherine Jenkins and her husband Andrew Levitas.
 Production to start soon, touch wood…

-I’ve been working freelance for two of the studios within Goodgame on half a dozen or so games at the development stage, from a mobile clicker game to a full-blown RPG.
-Basically anything that’s needed writing, I’ve written, including character creation/description and animation scripts, global backstories, and concepts for levels, worlds and gameplay, as well as names for everything.
+I worked freelance for two of the studios within Goodgame on half a dozen or so games at the development stage, from a mobile clicker game to a full-blown RPG.
+Basically anything that’s needed writing, I wrote, including character creation/description and animation scripts, global backstories, and concepts for levels, worlds and gameplay, as well as names for everything.

 In theory this is ongoing, but you know what the games industry is like, they throw a thousand ideas against the wall then throw them out when they don’t stick.
 Towards the end of 2015 Goodgame underwent a major reorganisation, and everything I was working on was cancelled, so, as a narrative designer, I’m currently ‘on hold’, i.e. ‘available’.

 KAVALEER PRODUCTIONS, DUBLIN

 A delightful series from a delightful company that’s destined for big things – the series and the company.
 The pitch is basically a girl and her friend coming up with STEM solutions to problems, making some kind of machine from cardboard and other recycled materials, then finding themselves in a fantasy world that also seems to be made of recycled bits.
 Very sweet.
 I did the usual, pitched a load of story ideas and got a couple of scripts out of it – thanks to the Irish tax break points system, they were mostly written by Irish writers, so to get even two was nice.